duync2006/Blockchain-Explorer-ETL-EThereum/README.md

-# Vibi ETL Ethereum
+# VBChain-Block-Explorer
-An application used to extracting blockchain data with both GETH and PARITY node.
+An application used to extracting blockchain data with both GETH and PARITY node for VBChain Blockchain.

 # How to run